-If you work freelance, you might need to adjust the focus of your resignation letter so it addresses your final assignments and how exactly you'll be parting ways with your client.
-This includes your current duties, which tasks you won't complete, and how you'll accept your final payment.
+If you work freelance, you might need to adjust the focus of your resignation letter to address your final assignments and exactly how you'll be parting ways with your client.
+This includes your current duties, tasks you won't complete, and how you'll accept your final payment.

-If you're in an executive- or senior-level leadership role, a quick email or two-paragraph notice to your superior might not suffice as an official resignation.
-Because these roles are harder to fill, you might play a more significant role in the transition period -- especially since you manage more people and decide on the direction of more projects.
+Because these roles are harder to fill, you might play a more significant role in the transition period, especially since you manage more people and decide on the direction of more projects.

-The template below separates the resignation into two sections -- the first is the resignation itself, and the second is how (and with whom) the resigner's work will continue.
-It is just one of the different templates we have on offer.
+The example below separates the resignation into two sections.
+The first is the resignation itself, and the second is how (and with whom) the resigner's work will continue.
+It's just one of the different templates we have to offer.

-No matter your role, why you're leaving it, and who you're informing, be polite in your resignation letter.
-Gratitude and support during your departure go a long way with employers, and the last thing you want to do is leave the company on a sour note — even if you're leaving for sour reasons.
+Be polite in your resignation letter no matter your role, state why you're leaving, and be clear on who you're informing.
+Gratitude and support during your departure go a long way with employers, and the last thing you want to do is leave the company on a sour note — even if you're leaving for unpleasant reasons.

-By drawing inspiration from resignation letter samples and templates, you'll protect your bridges and keep your professional network intact as you start your next adventure.
+By drawing inspiration from these resignation letter samples and templates, you'll protect your professional bridges and keep your professional network intact as you start your next adventure.